Instant hot water dispenser: Boil-on-demand

-Such instant hot water dispensers consist of a heater and are capable of boiling a small amount of water very quickly.
-They are usually small and portable and unlike regular dispensers, they do not have a separate hot tank for boiled water.
-While this reduces power consumption, such dispensers are not suitable for heating large quantities of water and often need to be refilled.
+Such instant hot water dispensers consist of a heater and can boil a small amount of water very quickly.
+They are usually small and portable, and unlike regular dispensers, they do not have a separate hot-water tank.
+While this reduces power consumption, such dispensers are not suitable for heating large quantities of water and often require refilling.

 Hot water tank dispensers

 Plumbed directly into the water supply and heated in an under-sink or over-counter tank (fixed to the wall); hot water is dispensed through a faucet at the sink.
 They may have a built-in water filter and a thermostat to adjust the water temperature.
-There is no need to fill them, they can produce large amounts of hot water, the water temperature is adjustable, they are expensive and require plumbing work, are not portable, and waste some electricity keeping water hot at all times.
+There is no need to fill them; they can produce large amounts of hot water.
+The water temperature is adjustable; they are expensive, require plumbing work, are not portable, and waste electricity keeping the water hot at all times.

 Under-sink hot water boiling unit, carbon water filter and boiling water tap unit.

 Thermo pot electric kettle hot water dispensers

-A combination of electric kettle and hot water flask; water is heated in the pot and left in the insulated pot ready to be pumped out by a built-in electric pump or a manual push-down pump.
-They do not need to be installed, are portable, may have adjustable temperature, need to be refilled (capacity is typically 2 to 5 liters), and waste some electricity keeping water hot at all times.
+A combination of an electric kettle and a hot water flask; water is heated in the pot and left in the insulated pot ready to be pumped out by a built-in electric pump or a manual push-down pump.
+They do not need to be installed, are portable, may have adjustable temperature settings, need to be refilled (typically 3 to 5 L), and waste electricity keeping water hot at all times.

 Bottom load water dispenser

 Bottom load water dispenser revealing a 5 usgal bottle with cabinet opened.

-A special dispenser where the water bottle is placed at the bottom of the dispenser.
+A special dispenser in which the water bottle is placed at the bottom.
 This is very convenient as the bottle does not have to be lifted up and placed upside down.

 Table top water dispenser

-A smaller unit which can be placed directly on top of the table for dispensing hot or cold water.
+A smaller unit that can be placed directly on the table to dispense hot or cold water.
 This is also frequently known as a countertop water dispenser.

 Direct piping water dispenser

-Connects directly to the water source for an auto refill of constant hot or cold filtered pure drinking water.
+Connects directly to the water source for an auto-refill of constant hot or cold filtered pure drinking water.

 Boiling water tap

-Fed from an under sink hot water dispenser plumbed directly into the water supply, boiling hot taps supply instant 98+ degree water upon activation of the additional rap lever, or in some cases an additional motion of the existing lever.
+Fed from an under-sink hot water dispenser plumbed directly into the water supply, boiling hot taps supply instant 98 C+ degree water upon activation of the additional rap lever, or in some cases, an additional motion of the existing lever.

 Boiling water taps are designed to be energy-efficient, using only the necessary amount of water, reducing waste, and lowering energy consumption.

 Most boiling water taps offer child locks and insulated spouts.
-These are essential for preventing accidental burns, providing peace of mind for households with children.
+These are essential for preventing accidental burns and providing peace of mind for households with children.